AllramEst83/CodedByKay.SmartDialogueLib/README.md

 ```

 ### Conclusion
-With CodedByKay.SmartDialogueLib, you can enhance your .NET web applications by integrating sophisticated chat functionalities powered by the OpenAI Assistant API.
+With CodedByKay.SmartDialogue, you can enhance your .NET web applications by integrating sophisticated chat functionalities powered by the OpenAI Assistant API.
 Follow this guide to set up and start leveraging this powerful library in your projects.